 Enroll in your BARBRI Bar Review course

 Don’t hesitate to go ahead and enroll in your BARBRI Bar Review course so that you secure the current tuition price and have access to all of the bar review resources as they become available.
 For example, you’ll be able to immediately use 2L/3L Mastery for some of your tough classes (it covers Constitutional Law, Corporations, Criminal Procedure, Evidence, Family Law, Secured Transactions, Taxation, Wills & Trusts).
-You’ll also get early access to Early Start Bar Review, which typically becomes available September prior to your bar exam.
+You’ll also get early access to Early Start Bar Review, which typically becomes available several months prior to your bar exam.

 Lastly, try to enjoy your last year of law school.
 Remain in touch with the good friends you have made and soak in all the knowledge you are gaining.